Green valley galaxies in the cosmic web: internal versus environmental quenching: Conclusions

+The incompleteness of our volume limited sample at low stellar masses (\autoref{fig:hist2d}) is a caveat in the present analysis.
+We construct the sample in order to have the local dimension estimates of an optimal number of green valley galaxies required for the analysis.
+It may be argued that our volume limited sample consists of more massive galaxies which may partly explain the absence of the environmental trends in the green valley population.
+However, we note that the fraction of the red galaxies and their properties are sensitive to their environments despite having a similar mass range.
+This indicates that the quenching in the green valley galaxies may not be driven by their environments unlike their counterparts in the red sequence.

-Our results are consistent with the findings reported by \citet{mendez}.
-They analyzed the AEGIS data over the redshift range $0.4<z<1.2$ and find that majority of the galaxies in the green valley are massive disk galaxies with high concentrations.
+Our results are consistent with some recent studies with the green valley galaxies.
+Mendez et al. \citep{mendez} analyzed the AEGIS data over the redshift range $0.4<z<1.2$ and find that majority of the galaxies in the green valley are massive disk galaxies with high concentrations.
 The green galaxies are not dominated by ongoing-mergers or post-mergers.
-They also pointed out that AGN-driven winds are insufficient to explain the suppression of star formation in the green galaxies. \citet{cortese} analyze the GALEX and WISE data to find that at high masses, UV colours are superior to optical colours in distinguishing actively star-forming galaxies from passive galaxies.
-In future, we plan to carry out an analysis to address these issues using UV colours of galaxies.
+They also pointed out that AGN-driven winds are insufficient to explain the suppression of star formation in the green galaxies.
+Recently Belfiore et al. \citep{belfiore} study the green valley galaxies using the SDSS IV MaNGA and find that slow quenching mechanisms which can affect the entire galaxy are needed to explain the transition in this quasistatic population.
+Coertese \citep{cortese}analyze the GALEX and WISE data to find that at high masses, UV colours are superior to optical colours in distinguishing actively star-forming galaxies from passive galaxies.
+Another recent paper by Angthopo et al. \citep{angthopo1} define green galaxies using $4000\AA$ break strengh and a subsequent analysis \citep{angthopo2} with this definition suggests that colour based selection of green valley galaxies produces a complex population mixture caused by dust atteneuation and the related correction.
+We plan to address these issues in future works.

 We finally conclude that environmental influences play a minor role and internal processes play the dominant role in quenching star formation in the green valley galaxies.